nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 Adding a node to a subnetwork means that the node becomes able to service containers that have been created in that subnetwork.
-Addition only changes list of the allowed nodes.
+Addition only changes the list of the allowed nodes.
 Node is not required to be bootstrapped at the moment of its inclusion.

 ```shell